 - Who completes takeoffs?

-- What exactly is in a takeoff?
+- What’s included in a construction takeoff?

 - How to conduct a takeoff